volkovandr/eel/doc/syntax.md

 ```
 let the dividend be 10
-let then divisor be 5
+let the divisor be 5
 ```

 # Operators